Thomas Cook hires ex-Sainsbury's boss King for safety review

-LONDON, July 9 British holiday company Thomas Cook said former Sainsbury's chief executive Justin King would lead a review of its safety practices after two British children died during one of the firm's holidays.
+LONDON British holiday company Thomas Cook (TCG.L) said former Sainsbury's (SBRY.L) chief executive Justin King would lead a review of its safety practices after two British children died during one of the firm's holidays.

 The findings of King's independent review, which will also consider Thomas Cook's customer health, welfare, relations and crisis management policies, will be published in September, the company said in a statement on Thursday.